unaidelao/Java-Exercises/README.md

 # Java-Exercises
 In this repo you'll find:
+* Solved exercises from _Think Java v.6_ manual
-* Solved exercises from Think Java v.6 manual
+* Solved exercises from _Programación en Java 2 - Schaum Series_ manual
 * Other Java programs as examples